emuflight/EmuFlight/README.md

 This fork differs from EmuFlight:

- * not a bird
+ * not a bird 🦉
- * most features turned off by default (can be enabled)
+ * most flight control related features disabled (can be enabled) ✂️
- * opinionated defaults
+ * opinionated defaults 🧪
- * different branding
+ * different branding ™️

 ## Features